 An accountant who was sentenced to six years in prison for “soliciting to murder” has been ordered to pay costs of £2,240 to the ICAEW for bringing “discredit” on the profession.

-Lee Douglass, a former audit manager at PwC, has been excluded from the ICAEW over dishonestly claiming expenses from his employer.
+A former audit manager at PwC has been excluded from the ICAEW over dishonestly claiming expenses from his employer.

 The ICAEW has excluded chartered accountant David Wilford after he was convicted of stealing £139,210 from the charity he worked for.